open-mmlab/Amphion/egs/tts/VITS/README.md

 ### Configuration

 We provide the default hyparameters in the `exp_config.json`.
-They can work on single NVIDIA-24g GPU.
+They can work on a single NVIDIA-24g GPU.
 You can adjust them based on your GPU machines.
-For training multi-speaker TTS model, specify the `n_speakers` according to the number of speakers in your dataset(s) and set `multi_speaker_training` to `true`.
+For training the multi-speaker TTS model, specify the `n_speakers` value to be greater (used for new speaker fine-tuning) than or equal to the number of speakers in your dataset(s) and set `multi_speaker_training` to `true`.

 ```json
   "model": {